sharontherese/latin-mass-funeral/content/rite-of-marriage.md

 I include the text for the Rite of Marriage, as found in the 1962 _Rituale Romanum._ This is to give you a starting point, an idea of what to expect.
 You can peruse plenty of _Rituales_ online from earlier years and find slight variations in the text (like a _Rituale_ from 1873 with English, Gallic, and German vows) \[6\].
 What usually remains the same are that the Rite of Marriage took place before the Mass, and the 3 parts of the Rite: 1) homily, 2) exchange of vows, and 3) blessing and exchange of rings.

-# The Rite of Marriage
+# The Text of the Rite of Marriage

 ## Part 1: The Exchange of Vows